-

 Structure and Content

-7 a The thesis or research project is to be carried out under the guidance of a supervisor appointed by Senate or its representative.
+8 a The research project or thesis is to be carried out under the guidance of a supervisor appointed by Senate or its representative.

-b The thesis or research project topic must be approved by the relevant Academic Head or nominee prior to enrolment.
+b The research project or thesis topic must be approved by the relevant Academic Head or nominee prior to enrolment.

-c The thesis or research project is to be completed and submitted in accordance with the General Regulations – Masters Degrees.
+c The research project or thesis is to be completed and submitted in accordance with the General Regulations – Masters Degrees.

 Reassignment